Appointment and Dismissal of Officers

-In the nomination and appointment of candidates for Directors, Audit & Supervisory Board Members and executive officers, OKI considers the following matters in addition to meeting legal requirements.
+In the nomination and appointment of candidates for Directors, Audit & Supervisory Board Members and executive officers, the Company comprehensively considers the legal requirements and the following matters.

 • Nobility of character, wisdom, a high level of ethics, fairness, honesty, and a law-abiding spirit